-The Company's cash balance consists of restricted cash of \$744 (2021 - \$nil) related to equity transactions under the Company's NCIB awaiting settlement as at December 31, 2022.
+As at December 31, 2023, the Company's cash balance consists of no restricted amounts.
+As at December 31, 2022, cash consisted of \$744 in restricted cash related to equity transactions under the Company's normal course issuer bid ("NCIB") that were awaiting settlement as at December 31, 2022.